Honey, foreshadowing isn’t just some artsy little film school trick—it’s the secret sauce in Hollywood’s recipe for predictive programming.

 🍿 Famous “Coincidences” That Make You Go Hmmm…

-From Trump’s presidency to smartwatches and even that time Disney bought Fox (and itself?), The Simpsons has predicted so much, it deserves a crystal ball and a tinfoil Emmy.
+- The Simpsons – The Prophecy Factory: From Trump’s presidency to smartwatches and even that time Disney bought Fox, The Simpsons has predicted so much, it deserves a crystal ball and a tinfoil Emmy.

 🧂 So What’s the Point?
 Just Fiction, Right?